-Supporting increased funding for and reform of public education as a vehicle for creating good citizens, prepares Utahns for the future, and improves the economic prospects of all Utah citizens.
-Favoring a significant education funding increases along with accountability from Utah’s education system for its role in educating Utah’s future generations.
+We believe in supporting increased funding for and reform of public education as a vehicle for creating good citizens.
+With the proper resources we can prepare Utahns for the future and improve the economic prospects of all Utah citizens.
+But we don't just favor education funding increases alone.
+We want a better emphasis placed on accountability and citizen involvement as we strive to improve Utah’s education system.

-Utah’s dilemma of education funding is not that acute.
-However, teachers often complain about having to purchase costly school supplies out of their own pocketbooks.
+Some of the most glaring issues with Utah education is that teachers often complain about having to purchase costly school supplies out of their own pocketbooks -- while receiving a low salary.
 Only recently have school districts begun to raise teachers’ salaries as they realize they must compete for good teachers.
 Utah salaries for teachers rank in the bottom ten nationally and are more than $10,000 below the national average.

 How can the United Utah Party make the difference?
 The Republican Party has not been a strong supporter of public education.
 It is the combination of Republican governors and state legislators who have devoted only incremental increases even in the best of economic times and severe cuts in the worst.
-It is Republican legislature that answers to a Republican activist base, through the caucus/convention system, that is suspicious of public education and public educators as expensive, if not immoral.
+It is our Republican legislature that answers to a Republican activist base, through the caucus/convention system, that is suspicious of public education.